PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 Packet Policies
 ===============

-dnsdist works in essence like any other loadbalancer:
+:program:`dnsdist` works in essence like any other loadbalancer:

 It receives packets on one or several addresses it listens on, and determines whether it will process this packet based on the :doc:`advanced/acl`.
-Should the packet be processed, dnsdist attempts to match any of the configured rules in order and when one matches, the associated action is performed.
+Should the packet be processed, :program:`dnsdist` attempts to match any of the configured rules in order and when one matches, the associated action is performed.

 These rule and action combinations are considered policies.